For many of my clients, business writing means a dull, tedious, and time-consuming struggle they have to complete.

-Business writing is different because it is direct and straightforward.
+Business writing is different because it is straightforward.

 According to Ohio University, a Princeton University study, “Consequences of Erudite Vernacular Utilized Irrespective of Necessity: Problems with Using Long Words Needlessly,” found that undergraduates use more complex words in papers to sound more intelligent.
 However, according to researchers, this strategy achieves the opposite effect.

 Think about it for a moment; long words tend to bog the mind down.
 You stop to think about that one word.
 When you do, you can lose the meaning of the overall message intent.

 The first tip to becoming a better business writer is to “write to express, not to impress.”
 Business writing is different because it’s concise.

 Throw out the English term paper or MBA Thesis language.
 Instead, express yourself clearly, simply, and directly, and you will communicate better to your business reader.

 When you talk to someone, how do you convey ideas?

 Do you labor on about details?
 Do you intentionally use complex words to impress?